 Two buttons on one side of the pen represent the erase button and the right-click button and are both within easy reach.

 The pen runs on a single AAAA battery (included in the package).
-The company claims that one can get up to 1500 hours of writing time on a single battery.
+The company claims that one can get up to 1500 hours of writing time on a single battery with this touch screen pencil.

 While the Uogic pen is compatible with several Surface models, the company specifically said it would not run on the Surface Laptop Go.
 To be sure, check compatibility before purchasing.
 The pen runs on certain models of HP and Dell too.